 The triangular fibrocartilage complex (TFCC) is located on the ulna side (little finger side) of the wrist joint.
 The TFCC is formed from several components: Articular Disc, Meniscus Homologue, Ulnocarpal ligament, Dorsal & Volar Radioulnar ligament and Extensor Carpi Ulnaris sheath.
 Its function is to stabilise the wrist joint.

 TFCC injuries are split into 2 categories with various classifications within them:

 For further details on the classifications, please click here.

 Injury can also occur if there is a discrepancy between the lengths of the Ulna and Radius bones of the forearm, with a longer Ulna creating increased load on the TFCC.
 This can sometimes occur due to previous fracture or surgery.

-An MRI scan may be required to assess the extent of the damage, which could lead to surgical intervention if it highlights structural instability in the area and based on the patient’s goals.
+In severe cases, an MRI scan may be required to assess the extent of the damage.
+This could lead to an Orthopaedic or consultant review to establish if surgical intervention will be required for the best outcomes.
+This will be based on if structural instability in the area is present and on the patient’s goals.

 Your Physiotherapist will provide information on your injury so that you understand the which structures are involved and what you can do to support your recovery.
 For initial management, your clinician will recommend rest – potentially immobilising the wrist in a splint, activity modification strategies and ways in which you can reduce inflammation and control pain e.g. ice & NSAIDs.